Babywearing

 At Bud & Blossom, we offer three types of baby carriers:

-EXQUIS.
-A hybrid baby carrier.
-Exquis is characterized by its soft and non-rigid waistband which fastens with a piece of fabric held between two rings like a sling.
+> THE EXQUISITE: our hybrid baby carrier.
+It is characterized by its soft and non-rigid waistband which fastens with a piece of fabric held between two rings like a sling.

 Its apron is flexible and lightweight.
 Its thin, padded straps provide support and softness.
 The most important difference is that Exquisite was designed to be worn with crossed shoulder straps in the back, which greatly optimizes the distribution of baby's weight for a feather-light effect.
 Exquisite defies convention.
 If you've never found what you're looking for in a traditional baby carrier, Exquisite is probably the one for you.